-- (1) The judge or the presiding judge is obligated to protect the witness from insults, threats and attacks. - (2) The judge or the presiding judge shall warn or fine a participant in the proceedings or any other person who insults, threatens or jeopardizes the safety of the witness before the Court.
-In the case of the fine, provisions of Article 242, Paragraph 1 of this Code shall be applied. - (3) In the case of a serious threat to a witness, the judge or the presiding judge shall inform the Prosecutor for the purpose of undertaking criminal prosecution. - (4) At the petition of the parties or the defense attorney, the judge or the presiding judge shall order the police to undertake measures necessary to protect the witness.
+- (1) The judge or the presiding judge shall protect the witness from insults, threats and attacks. - (2) The judge or the presiding judge shall warn or fine a participant in the proceedings or any other person who insults, threatens or jeopardizes the safety of the witness before the court.
+In the case of the fine, provisions of Article 249, Paragraph 1 of this Code shall be applied. - (3) In the case of a serious threat to a witness, the judge or the presiding judge shall inform the prosecutor for the purpose of undertaking criminal prosecution. - (4) At the petition of the parties or the defense attorney, the judge or the presiding judge shall order the police to undertake actions necessary to protect the witness.